 How much flaxseed oil per day?
-They say 1 tablespoon should fill your requirement!
+They say one tablespoon should fill your requirement!

 6 Multivitamins for women over 50

-I like to look for multivitamins that have a higher magnesium content as I’m a migraine sufferer so if I get enough magnesium in, I can reduce them.
+I like to look for a quality multivitamin that has a higher magnesium content as I’m a migraine sufferer, so if I get enough magnesium in, I can reduce it.
 Magnesium also happens to be really good for reducing leg cramps.

 Make sure when you purchase these that you are buying multivitamins for women over 50 as they will have all the extra minerals and vitamins you need!